This post may contain affiliate links. Read my disclosure policy.

 Whether it’s a holiday or a Sunday dinner, the meal isn’t complete without Gluten Free Dinner Rolls.
 With this recipe, you’ll end up with light and fluffy rolls you can slather with butter to enjoy with your favorite meals.

-Plus you can adjust the size and make larger rolls or smaller ones.
+- Flexible.
+You can adjust the size and make larger rolls or smaller rolls, depending on what you prefer.

 Ingredients in Gluten Free Dinner Rolls